MCUdude/MicroCore/PlatformIO.md

 # PlatformIO

-[PlatformIO](https://platformio.org) is an open source ecosystem for embedded development.
+[PlatformIO](https://platformio.org) is an open-source ecosystem for embedded development.
-It has a built-in library manager and is Arduino compatible.
-It supports most operating systems; Windows, MacOS, Linux 32 and 64-bit, ARM and X86.
+It has a built-in library manager and is Arduino-compatible.
+It supports most operating systems; Windows, MacOS, Linux 32 and 64-bit, ARM, and X86.
 And best of all, MicroCore is supported!

 * [What is PlatformIO?](http://docs.platformio.org/en/latest/what-is-platformio.html)